 In December 2016, Louis L. Sobol, M.D. ("Sobol") filed a lawsuit in the U.S. District Court for the Eastern District of Michigan, Southern Division against us, asserting claims on behalf of himself and an as-yet-uncertified class of consumers.
 The claims allege violations under the Telephone Consumer Protection Act, 47 U.S.C. § 227 via our alleged transmittal of advertisements to our clients via facsimile.
-The case is currently in the discovery phase, and we expect Dr. Sobol to likely request the court to certify the class at some point during this year.
-We believe the claims are frivolous and have previously and will continue to dispute all claims against us and intend to vigorously defend these allegations.
+In June 2018, Sobol filed a motion for class certification and in July 2018 we filed a response in opposition to the motion for class certification.
+We expect a ruling on the motion to certify the class to be determined in the fourth quarter of 2018.
+We believe the claims are frivolous and has previously and will continue to dispute all asserted claims against us and intend to vigorously defend these allegations.
+Nonetheless, we cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm our business and the value of our common stock.